Determining Your Instagram Ad Cost Per Click & Is It Worth It?

 Visual storytelling is what Instagram is all about.
 A story can be told in a single image.
 Or it may be a series in an actual Instagram story.

 When people see an image that evokes an emotional response, they immediately build their own story around it.
-You can guide these internal storytelling process by saying something with your ad photos.
+You can guide this internal storytelling process by saying something with your ad photos.

 Help them envision themselves in that place.
 Consider your target.
 Where do they want to be?
 What do they want to be doing?
 Capture this in your ad.